PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 ### Self enrol

-Students choose which group to join (eg. choose the project topic they want to do).
+Students choose which group to join (eg. the project topic they want to do).

 1. Use the **visibility menu** in the top right to make the group set visible to students.</br>
 ![Visibility drop-down menu showing default hidden from students setting](images/groups-visibility-group-set.png)